Materials-Consortia/OPTIMADE/optimade.rst

 Specific standard entry types are specified in section `Entry list`_.
 The API implementation MAY provide other entry types than the ones standardized in this specification, but such entry types MUST be prefixed by a database-provider-specific prefix.

+By default, only those properties MUST be present in entry descriptions that are marked as REQUIRED in section `Entry list`_.
+Query parameter *response_fields* MAY be used to explicitly include or exclude properties.

 Entry Listing URL Query Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~